Polyspheric: Chrysler

 The Spitfire engines were Poly variants of Chrysler's FirePower (Hemi) engine.
 Chrysler built three Spitfire engines: the 331 Poly, 354 Poly, and the all-new 301 Poly, which did not have a Hemi version.
-They were introduced for 1955 in the low-priced Chrysler Saratoga and Windsor models and were used through 1958.
+They were introduced for 1955 in the low-priced Chrysler Saratoga and Windsor models and used through 1958.

 All Chrysler Spitfire engines were low deck; no Poly version of the raised deck 392 Hemi engine was produced.